2019 is a special year here at Morris, as we proudly celebrate the 90th anniversary of our company’s founding in 1929 by George Morris.

 It is a time to pause and reflect, not only on our beginnings, but also on our growth as a company over the years and the path we will take from here.

-As President and CEO, I feel we are at another turning point.
 We have many great people who’ve helped build this company and have served it for many years.
 In fact, it is interesting to note that some of our people have been with Morris longer than some of our competitors have been in business.

 By no means, however, are we focused on the past.
 In recent years, we’ve experienced a renewal, with younger people coming in with new ideas and boundless enthusiasm.
 New technology is pouring through the door every single day.
 We are growing rapidly, with new products, new markets and surging sales.